zkcryptobro/hiero-solo-action/README.md

 The GitHub action takes the following inputs:

-- `installMirrorNode`: A boolean parameter that is `false` by default.
-  If set to `true`, the action will install a mirror node in addition to the main node.
-  The mirror node can be accessed at `localhost:8080`.

 | Input          |  Required | Default |Description |
 |----------------|-----------|---------|-------------------------------|
 | `installMirrorNode` |  false    | `false`   | If set to `true`, the action will install a mirror node in addition to the main node.
 The mirror node can be accessed at `localhost:8080`. |